-

 Accommodation: Rifugio Fedaia (half-board)

-• Day 4
+Day 4

 Today, the colossal Sella mountain group is your glorious destination.
 It was heaved up 50 million years ago from a prehistoric ocean and remains the perfect shape of a coral island.
 The panoramic trail toward the Sella Group is an old smuggler’s route known as the Viel del Pan, translating as the Bread Path.
 It is also called the Merchant’s Route, as it was used by tradesmen moving between the Val di Fassa and Cortina many years ago.
 This airy trail is a panoramic joy, providing unrivalled vistas of Marmolada’s brilliant-white glacier opposite and the tranquil azure waters of Lake Fedaia below.
-As you traverse a ridge at the dramatic Pordoi Pass, Monte Sella looms large in front of you with its 1000m sheer flanks and its steep gorges reaching to a vast summit plateau.
+As you traverse a ridge at the dramatic Pordoi Pass, Monte Sella looms large in front of you with its 1000m sheer flanks and its steep gorges reaching up to a vast summit plateau.
 Monte Sella is famous for the unique lunar landscape and rugged plateau that radiates from its highest point at 3152m.
-For a place that seems lifeless and other-worldly, it makes you want to celebrate life and the natural wonder of the world.
+For a place that seems lifeless and otherworldly, it makes you want to celebrate the natural wonder of this world.

-Accommodation: Rifugio Kostner (halfboard)
+Accommodation: Rifugio Kostner (half-board)

-• Day 5
+Day 5

 Today presents a rewarding challenge.
-If weather conditions are fair, you are destined for Sella’s summit, Piz Boe at 3152m.
+If weather conditions are fair, you are destined for Monte Sella’s summit, Piz Boe at 3152m.
 Get up early if you can, as Rifugio Kostner enjoys a unique location that faces the rising sun to the east, where spectacular neighbouring 3000m peaks comprise a startling scene.
 Your ascent to Piz Boe is characterised by an extraordinary lunar landscape on a lifeless plateau that undulates between 2500m and 2900m.
 It is all quite similar to the images we see from other planets.
-The descent from Sella is through a beautiful narrow gorge with 1000m vertical walls.
+The descent from Sella is through a beautiful, narrow gorge with 1000m vertical walls.
 Your hike ends at the foot of the Sassolungo group, where the sunset might absorb you more than anything else you have seen during the day.

-Accommodation: Rifugio Friderich August/Des Alpes/Valentini (half board)
+Accommodation: Rifugio Friderich August/Des Alpes/Valentini (half-board)

-• Day 6
+Day 6

 The Antermoia Group is a vast lofty region with barely any vegetation, featuring a high density of chaotically scattered peaks separated by just a few passable gorges.
 The trails of Antermoia are remote and little-travelled.
 There are no roads or lift infrastructure in the vicinity and it is a genuine escape from civilisation.
 Indeed, interspersed mountain huts are the only sign of human intervention.
 Today’s trail ascends through the bottom of a glacier-polished gorge to Lake Antermoia at 2495m.
 Cold and atmospheric, with yellowish cliffs towering 400m above the still waters, this will be one of the most spellbinding moments of your week.